 You can also request a telephone call back from Viscontea Casa D’Aste regarding an object that you are interested.
 To request a telephone call, you will have to register your interest by filling out the Bidding Form (instructions in the Place a bid section) before the auction starts.
 Telephone offers are only accepted on bids over € 500.

 4. Online live bidding

 To take part to the auction in real time, while sitting in front of your computer, tablet or smartphone, you will need to register on LiveAuctioneers, Invaluable, Drouot Digital or Bidspirit, accepting their conditions.

 - subscribe to our auction from your account within one hour before auction starts (Click here to go directly to our catalogue on LiveAuctioneers, here on Invaluable, here on Drouot Digital or here on Bidspirit.

 How to buy at an Online Timed Auction

 How to take part to an online timed auction:

 Register by filling out the form and attaching a copy of a valid identity document.
 Click here to create your account.

 2. Make your offer

 Once you logged in, you can enter the screen to "Online timed auction".
 Click on the lot of your interest and leave your offer by filling out the appropriate form you will find in the "Leave an offer" section.

-The minimum raise must be approximately equal 10% on the base in the case of first offer, or on the highest bid received until then called "current bid", with an increment like the ones shown in the table below.
+The minimum raise must be at least the starting price for the first offer or higher tha the last bid received, called "current bid", with an increment like the ones shown in the table below.
 You can raise several times until the expiry of the available time or, by clicking the icon "automatic bid", to leave the system to bid on your behalf up to the maximum indicated by you.
 The relaunching mode used by the system is summarized in the table below.
 Please, pay attention, once you bid you can't delete your offer.

 In case your offer is exceeded, you will be notified by e-mail, to the address you left when you registered.